jensengillett/verificationbot/README.md

 [aabuelazm](https://github.com/aabuelazm): wrote the Dockerfile for the bot so it can be easily deployed to any Docker-running server as a VM.

-[MiningMark48](https://github.com/MiningMark48): wrote the initial draft of the bot code and the *reactor.py* and *util/data/* handlers to work with sqlalchemy.
+[MiningMark48](https://github.com/MiningMark48): wrote the initial draft of the bot code, the *reactor.py* and *util/data/* handlers to work with sqlalchemy, and changed the config system to use TOML.

 # License
 The code for this repo is licensed under the GPL3.
 More information can be found in the *LICENSE* file in this repo.